kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/Brexit.md

 author_profile: true
 ---

 This strand of my work explores how globalisation is reshaping domestic politics in European countries.
-Given that the economic effects of globalisation are highly uneven in spatial terms, focusing on “place", rather than just on the individual and national levels of analysis, can be a useful way to approach this topic.
+Given that the economic effects of globalisation are highly uneven in spatial terms, focusing on “place" (and not just on the individual and national levels of analysis) can be a useful way to approach this topic.
 Rather than vieweing contemporary politics as being structured by an economic and an orthogonal cultural dimension, I am particularly interested in the ways in which traditionalist cultural attitudes often go hand-in-hand with regional economic decline in the context of globalisation.
+Most of my work on this topic to date has been done in the context of the collaborative project "Understanding Brexit at a local level" (see below), but recently I have been working on some new papers on the pro-/anti-globalisation cleavage in politics.

 ## Understanding Brexit at a local level